mouaadaassou/localstack-in-action/README.md

 }
 ```

-The SQS queue will be a fifo queue - a fifo queue doesn't introduce duplicate messages within an interval of 5 minutes, also it guarantees the ordering of the message - for more details check [FIFO queues in the documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html)
+The SQS queue will be a fifo queue - a fifo queue doesn't introduce duplicate messages within an interval of 5 minutes, also it guarantees the ordering of the messages - for more details check [FIFO queues in the documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html).
 ```bash
 awsls sqs create-queue --queue-name localstack-lab-sqs.fifo --attributes file://code/queue-attributes.json
 ```